 On multi-lane motorways, slower vehicles should always remain in the far left lane.
 This is also where vehicles will be merging on and off the motorway in most cases.
 Typically, it is safer to remain in the middle or outer lane when overtaking slower vehicles.

 It is never a good idea to travel too closely to the vehicle in front of you.
 In fact, following another car too closely causes many accidents, simply because there is no time to come to a complete stop before crashing.
-For vehicles travelling at 20mph, a stopping distance of three car lengths or more should be kept.
+For vehicles travelling at 20 miles per hour (mph), a stopping distance of three car lengths or more should be kept.
 For those travelling at 70mph, you should leave a safe braking distance of twenty-four car lengths.

-On most motorways, the speed limit is 70 miles per hour for cars, vans and motorbikes.
+On most motorways, the speed limit is 70mph for cars, vans and motorbikes.

-Larger buses and coaches, vehicles towing a caravan, and articulated lorries must adhere to the 60 miles per hour speed limit.
+Larger buses and coaches, vehicles towing a caravan, and articulated lorries must adhere to the 60mph speed limit.
 Speeding beyond the limit will not just result in a fine or penalties added to your licence, but may contribute to an accident.
 It is also unsafe to drive too slowly on the motorway.

 Even when drivers are prepared for their journey, emergencies can still happen.
 If the car breaks down, it is crucial to turn on the hazard warning lights, even during the day, and move the car to the hard shoulder of the motorway.
 For drivers without mobile phones, there are emergency phones every mile or so.
 Never wait inside your car for emergency help.
 Stay as far away from the traffic as possible.